fcurella/django-recommends/docs/index.rst

 Welcome to django-recommends's documentation!
 =============================================

-A django app that build item-based suggestions for users.
+A django app that builds item-based suggestions for users.

 Contents: